How to start wildlife photography: Plan Your First Field Shoot With Confidence

 Composition Techniques for Wildlife Photography

-• Especially helpful for birds on branches or animals in a landscape
+• Especially handy for birds on branches or mammals in landscape scenes

 2. Leading Lines

-Use natural elements—like paths, rivers, shadows, or branches—to gently draw the viewer’s eye toward your subject.
+Look for paths, shadows, fences, or branches that draw the eye toward your subject.

-• Great for wide shots or framing animals in their environment
+• Great for action shots or animals in motion

-• Adds depth, mystery, and a sense of discovery
+• Adds depth and a sense of intimacy

 4. Include the Environment